 - Push button lower anchor connectors

-- LATCH in booster mode
+- LATCH is permitted in booster mode

 - No rethread harness

-- 2014 IIHS Best Bet in both high-back and backless mode
+- 2014 IIHS Best Bet in both high back and backless mode

-- Seat pan: 12.5″ deep
+- Seat pan: 12.5 inches deep

-- Seat pan interior: 15″ across, with 14″ of interior hip room
+- Seat pan interior: 15 inches across, with 14 inches of interior hip room

-The people at Graco clearly have listened to feedback about the Smart Seat, their last attempt at a multi-mode restraint, and put a great deal of thought into the design of this seat.
-If I had to characterise it, I’d describe it as though a Snugride 30 Classic Connect, Size 4 Me and Argos all came together to make a smooth, sleek, and fabulous baby.
+The people at Graco clearly have listened to feedback about the Smart Seat, their last attempt at a multimode restraint, and put a great deal of thought into the design of this seat.
+The 4Ever is as if a Snugride 30 Classic Connect, Size 4 Me, and a Nautilus 80 all came together to make a smooth, sleek, and fabulous baby.

-The 4Ever comes with two separate manuals, in English and Spanish.
+Like all Graco car seats and booster seats, the 4Ever comes with two separate manuals, in English and Spanish.

 The 4Ever boasts a ‘steel-reinforced frame’.
 While we have no idea if this means it’s actually safer, we do know the trend in child restraint manufacturing is toward energy flow management, and not just retention in the car.

-The harness should be positioned at or below the shoulders, and the buckle should be in the position nearest to but not under the child.
+In rear facing mode, the harness should be positioned at or below the shoulders, and the buckle should be in the position nearest to but not under the child.
 Either crotch buckle position may be used for either direction.

 The belt paths are color coded and match the relevant pages by color in the manual.